- Scope of the Journal

 Chemical structures should be produced with the use of a drawing program such as ChemDraw.

 Each weekly issue of ACS Sustainable Chemistry & Engineering features unique cover art.
 Authors are encouraged to submit images to be considered for use on the journal’s front cover or Supplementary Covers at the time of the submission of their revised manuscript.
 If your article is accepted for publication, your suggestion may also be selected for use on one of the journal’s covers.
+Images chosen for the front cover will be published at no cost to the author.
 If your art is selected for front cover, ACS will send you information about how to request one complimentary 18” by 24” printed poster featuring your work.

 Your cover image submissions should be colorful and visually engaging, with minimal text.
 The cover image should be an artistic and scientifically accurate representation of your manuscript - it should not resemble a graphical abstract or data figure.
 Submit your cover image, along with a clear caption (less than 50 words) explaining the image, as supplementary files to ACS Paragon Plus with your revised manuscript.
 Image files should be submitted as TIF, JPG, PNG or EPS files with a resolution of at least 300 dpi for pixel-based images.
 Images should be 6.28 in × 5.82 in. (or 15.95 cm × 14.78 cm).